 The D'Kranji Farm Resort, in the northwest of Singapore, provides a full-on local farm-stay experience, with an atmosphere that seems a million miles away from the city.
 The resort offers a wide variety of tours, workshops, prawn fishing and koi feeding, as well as 35 villas for those who wish to stay a night or two.
 There are three eateries on-site: a farm-fresh-ingredients restaurant, a vegetarian establishment and a pet-friendly café.

 Singapore has become known for some world-class events throughout the year.
 Consider these when planning your meeting.

-• Singapore Food Festival (July): The destination celebrates the food festival's 25th anniversary this year, which promotes the rich history and diversity of the local cuisine, from hawker centers to cafés to Michelin-starred restaurants.
+• Singapore Food Festival (July): This food festival promotes the rich history and diversity of Singapore's local cuisine, from hawker centers to cafés to Michelin-starred restaurants.

 • Singapore F1/Singapore Grand Prix (September): Formula 1's first-ever nighttime grand prix is held annually at the Marina Bay Street Circuit.

-• Singapore Art Week (January): The acclaimed event will hold its seventh edition in 2019, a 12-day celebration with art fairs, gallery openings, exhibitions, lifestyle events and more.
+• Singapore Art Week (January): The acclaimed event will hold its eighth edition in 2020, a 12-day celebration with art fairs, gallery openings, exhibitions, lifestyle events and more.